Multifractal spectrum of branching random walks on free groups: Introduction and Main Results

 \subsection{Overview of the proofs}

 While this paper focuses on symmetric BRWs on the free group of rank $d$ (whose Cayley graph is a $2d$-regular tree), the methods we have developed can also be extended, with appropriate modifications, to symmetric BRWs on ($\mathbb{Z}_{2})^{*d}$ (whose Cayley graph is a $d$-regular tree).
-We briefly outline the proofs of Theorems \ref{thm-Hdim-Lambda-alpha-beta} and \ref{thm-dim-E-alpha-beta}.

-\underline{\textit{Upper Bound.}} To provide an upper bound for the Hausdorff dimension of a fractal, a common approach is to construct an appropriate covering of it.
-We follow the method in \cite{AB14} to construct coverings of $E_{r}(\alpha,\beta)$.
+We briefly outline the proofs of Theorems \ref{thm-Hdim-Lambda-alpha-beta} and \ref{thm-dim-E-alpha-beta}. \underline{\textit{Upper Bound.}} To provide an upper bound for the Hausdorff dimension of a fractal, a common approach is to construct an appropriate covering of it.
+Here, we adopt the method from \cite{AB14} to construct coverings of $E_{r}(\alpha,\beta)$.
 Let $q \in [\alpha,\beta]$.
 For any $\epsilon>0$, we have